 - Aim to communicate openly with your team.

 - This may involve regular updates on training, staffing and other team information.

 - Involve your team in making changes that are appropriate to them.

 - How do you feel about changing the rota system?
-If you think we should change it, do you have any suggestions for how it could work in the future?
+Do you have any suggestions for how it could work in the future?

-- This can be done through a formal feedback mechanism (for example, a survey) or through inviting staff for an informal chat about potential changes.
+- This can be done through a formal feedback mechanism (for example, a survey) or through inviting staff for an informal chat.